ispeters/async_scope/asyncscope.md

 };

 // TODO: let_with_async_scope will store a copy of the callable and
-//       invoke that copy, so perhaps the callability should be assesed
+//       invoke that copy, so perhaps the callability should be assessed
 //       on a mutable lvalue reference-qualified type? template <class Callable>
 concept @@_scoped-sender-factory_@@ = // @@_exposition-only_@@